ChameleonCloud/docs/source/technical/networks/networks_basic.rst

 that you have not allowed SSH authentication with passwords** (this is disabled by default on Chameleon-supported images.)

-Currently Chameleon base images do not come with baked-in firewall rules.
-This may change in the future.
-For now, realize that any network services can potentially be exposed to the public Internet if your instance has a Floating IP attached.
-You have a few options of how to mitigate risk of compromise.
+In order to better protect Chameleon instances, Chameleon Ubuntu and CentOS base images come with baked-in firewall rules which allow all communication within Chameleon private networks, but severely restrict connections over the public internet.
+If using a different image or if you disable firewall rules, realize that any network services can potentially be exposed to the public Internet if your instance has a Floating IP attached.

 .. warning::